mdbootstrap/mdb-ui-kit/docs/material-design/drawers.md

 ### Behavior

 The default behavior for any drawer is to be _out_ of the frame of view.
-It can be set _in_ the frame of view either by using using one or the gridpoint responsive classes such as `mdb-drawer-in-lg-up`, or by using `mdb-drawer-in`.
+It can be set _in_ the frame of view either by using using one of the gridpoint responsive classes such as `mdb-drawer-in-lg-up`, or by using `mdb-drawer-in`.
 Any drawer, be it responsive or statically set to _in_ can be _forced_ out by using `mdb-drawer-out`.

 ### Markup

-In order to use the drawer component, MDB has created the following flex based layout structure:
+In order to use the drawer component you must use MDB's flex based layout structure.
+If this layout structure is not a direct child of `<body>`, be sure that the containing element has set `position: relative` as this layout structure utilizes an outer element that is absolutely positioned in order to enable features such as content scrolling and sticky header.

 {% highlight html %}
 <div class="mdb-layout-container">